zestynotions/dotfiles/README.md

 ##### WARNING !
 USE AT YOUR OWN RISK
-*Run below in your terminal to install or overwrite existing config files*
+*Run below in your terminal to install or overwrite existing config files* For more info on this, please read the description in the [website (https://zestynotions.com/dotfiles.php)]

 ```
 sh <(wget -qO- https://zns.one/rc)